Billy Ward (boxer): Personal life and death

 Ward was noted for his short stature and curly red hair.
 He told the Sydney Morning Herald, most people assume he was a jockey rather than a boxer.
 The Gladstone Observer reported that when he returned to Gladstone after winning the Oceania qualifier, he was met by a group of fans wearing red curly wigs.

-Ward committed suicide on 4 August 2013, aged 20, in Gladstone, Queensland.
+Ward died by suicide on 4 August 2013, aged 20, in Gladstone, Queensland.